Internship opportunities (MA)

 Our Internship Programme benefits both students and partners alike: whether having full responsibility for a project or working as part of a team in an organisation, our students apply their skills and provide the internship partner with valuable support.

-Students completing the 90 ECTS graduate programmes should undertake their internship during the summer term.
+Students completing the 90 ECTS graduate programmes should undertake their internship during the spring term.

 Our students are allowed to complete only one credited internship during their graduate programme.
-The internship involves 150 hours of work over the course of the term (roughly 20–25 hours per week).
+The internship involves 150 hours of work over the course of the term.
 Students are also required to keep a daily log of hours and write a final paper at the end of the term.
 The internship is evaluated with a letter grade and is worth 1 academic course, or 6 ECTS.

-Students must check both the code of conduct carefully and the internship catalogue and choose up to three internship offers.
+Students must check the Code of Conduct and Regulations and the Internship catalogue carefully and choose up to three internship offers.

 Students completing the 120 ECTS graduate programmes should undertake their internship during the fall term.

 Our students are allowed to complete only one credited internship during their graduate programme.
-The internship involves 225 hours of work over the course of the term (roughly 10–15 hours per week).
+The internship involves 225 hours of work over the course of the term.
 Students are also required to keep a daily log of hours and write a final paper at the end of the term.
 The internship is evaluated with a letter grade and is worth 1 academic course, or 9 ECTS.

-Students must check both the code of conduct carefully and the internship catalogue and choose up to three internship offers.
+Students must check the Code of Conduct and Regulations and the Internship catalogue carefully and choose up to three internship offers.

 Application & selection process

-The internship application must be submitted on time (please refer to the deadlines below) by completing the online Application FormPlease note that late applications will not be considered.
+The internship application must be submitted by completing the online Application FormPlease note that late applications will not be considered.

 Before completing the online form, please make sure that you have the following information and files ready: